michaelebrooker/bh/content/video.md

 intro:
 ---

-Our beautiful location is proving popular with music and video companies, and many have been filmed both in the grounds and at the house.
+Our beautiful location is great for videography.

-See this video by Uganda star Azawi the video shot 2023, shows exterior and interiors of the house and the tree swing.
+Below: video by Ugandan star Azawi.
+Shows exterior and interiors of the house and the tree swing over-looking the Lake.

+[Get in touch with us](/enquire) if you are interested in our location for your project.

 {{< youtube t9qOVGJ4_9Y >}}

-List of costs on application >> link to contact page or form, or phone number

-Youtube of video made at Buhooro